post-plateaux/ConfigConstellation/README.md

 # Natural Language Infrastructure as Code (NLIaC)

-A revolutionary approach to system configuration that combines the power of Infrastructure as Code (IaC) with natural language processing through AI assistance.
-This repository represents a new paradigm in managing system configurations - one where you can literally have a conversation to deploy changes to your system.
+A practical approach to system configuration that combines Infrastructure as Code (IaC) with AI assistance.
+This repository demonstrates how to manage system configurations through natural language conversations while maintaining proper version control and documentation.

 ## What Makes This Special?

 Traditional dotfiles repositories are static collections of configuration files.
-This project transforms that concept into a dynamic, AI-powered system configuration platform.
-By leveraging [aider](https://github.com/paul-gauthier/aider), an AI-powered coding assistant, we can make system changes through natural language conversation while maintaining all the benefits of traditional Infrastructure as Code.
+This project enhances that concept by using [aider](https://github.com/paul-gauthier/aider), an AI-powered coding assistant, to make system changes through natural language conversation while maintaining all the benefits of traditional Infrastructure as Code.

 ## Core Concepts